cozy/cozy-stack/docs/konnectors-workflow.md

 #### Dynamic Registration Protocol

-A few services allows client to register programaticaly through the Dynamic Client Registration Protocol [RFC7591](https://tools.ietf.org/html/rfc7591), we should allow the Stack to register using this protocol when we first need to implement a Konnector connecting to such a Service.
+A few services allows client to register programatically through the Dynamic Client Registration Protocol [RFC7591](https://tools.ietf.org/html/rfc7591), we should allow the Stack to register using this protocol when we first need to implement a Konnector connecting to such a Service.